 Mr. Qavvik: Thank you, Mr. Speaker.
 My questions today are for the Minister of Finance.

-My recent reply to the minister's budget address identified a number of areas where I would like to see investment.
+Mr. Speaker, my recent reply to the minister's Budget Address identified a number of areas where I would like to see investment.

 Mr. Speaker, I fully appreciate, recognize, and understand that the money to pay for these investments has to come from somewhere, which is why my questions today will focus on the issue of taxation.